yguitton/training-material/topics/statistics/tutorials/unsupervised_flexynesis/tutorial.md

 time_estimation: ?H
 key_points:
 - Variational autoencoders can effectively capture cellular heterogeneity in single-cell data without requiring labeled training data
-- TFlexynesis provides a structured framework for multi-modal data integration with rigorous evaluation procedures
+- Flexynesis provides a structured framework for multi-modal data integration with rigorous evaluation procedures
 - Unsupervised feature learning can reveal biologically meaningful cellular populations and relationships
 - Low-dimensional embeddings from VAEs can be used for clustering, visualization, and biological interpretation
 contributors: